From CVE Entries to Verifiable Exploits: An Automated Multi-Agent Framework for Reproducing CVEs

 \subsubsection{Flag Checker \texorpdfstring{\cirnum{9}}{}}

-Once the verifier script is generated for the given exploit, before passing it to the \emph{critic} agent, the \flagcheck{} executes the verifier script to ensure that it runs with the exploit script without any errors and produces the expected output i.e., the correct flag.
-For instance, figure~\ref{fig:architecture} shows the correct flag \texttt{3xploit66ful} is released when executing the verifier scripts generated for CVE-2024-4340.
-If a script fails due to a runtime error, or the flag is missing from the output, the system assumes that the verifier is incorrect.
+Once the verifier script is generated for the given exploit, before passing it to the \emph{critic} agent, the \flagcheck{} executes the verifier script to ensure that it runs with the exploit script without any errors and produces the expected output, i.e., the correct flag.
+For instance, figure~\ref{fig:architecture} shows that the correct flag \texttt{3xploit66ful} is released when executing the verifier scripts generated for CVE-2024-4340.
+If a script fails due to a runtime error or if the flag is missing from the output, the system assumes that the verifier is incorrect.
 Feedback is then sent to the \verifierdev{} to revise the script.
-This process is repeated iteratively, with a maximum of five attempts allowed to achieve functional correctness of the verifier script.
+This process is repeated until a maximum of five attempts is reached, with each attempt ensuring functional correctness of the verifier.